C2FO/vfs/docs/gs.md

 func (f *File) Delete(opts ...options.DeleteOption) error
 ```
 Delete clears any local temp file, or write buffer from read/writes to the file,
 then makes a DeleteObject call to GCS for the file.
-If opts is of type DeleteAllVersions, DeleteObject call is made to
+If opts is of type delete.AllVersions, DeleteObject call is made to
 GCS for each version of the file.
 Returns any error returned by the API.

 #### func (*File) Exists